alexracape/alexracape.github.io/content/Noodles.md

 # Noodles

 The goal of NOODLES is to provide a framework for building real-time, collaborative, 3D data visualizations.
 Imagine if you are a researcher and you want to visualize the data from your windfarm simulation.
-If you wanted a 3D visualization you would have to create a bespoke solution for VR headsets, AR glasses, web browsers, etc. NOODLES establishes a protocol that is agnostic to the hardware and allows for real-time, collaborative, 3D data visualizations.
+If you wanted a 3D visualization you would have to create a bespoke solution for VR headsets, AR glasses, web browsers, etc. Even then, there would be no way to share the data and collaborate with others in real-time.
+NOODLES establishes a protocol that is agnostic to the hardware and allows for collaborative 3D data visualizations.

 ![Noodles](images/mesh.png)